Search

 Dr. Holmes has been an educator since 2002.
 Prior to becoming a principal, Dr. Holmes served as a 2nd and 3rd grade teacher, 6th and 7th grade science teacher, lead teacher, and assistant principal.
 Dr. Holmes received the Walmart Teacher of the Year award in 2006 and a Community Service Award from the National Association of University Women in 2017.
 She grew up in Roselle, New Jersey.

-Richard M. Gordon IV serves as the Assistant Superintendent of Learning Network 14 with The School District of Philadelphia.
+Dr. Richard M. Gordon IV serves as the Assistant Superintendent of Learning Network 14 with The School District of Philadelphia.
 Prior to this, he dedicated 13 years as principal of Paul Robeson High School.
 When he became principal in 2012, the school was one of 30 economically disadvantaged, underperforming schools slated for permanent closure.
-Spared at the 11th hour, Paul Robeson High School was placed under Richard’s leadership.
+Spared at the 11th hour, Paul Robeson High School was placed under Dr. Gordon’s leadership.
 He guided the school, which has a 100% minority student population and a 100% school poverty rate, through a period of transformation, including the 2017 Most Improved High School in the City of Philadelphia.

-Richard is credited with developing a model college and career readiness program, with an 95% annual graduation rate, significantly higher than the city average of 70%.
+Dr. Gordon is credited with developing a model college and career readiness program, with an 95% annual graduation rate, significantly higher than the city average of 70%.
 In 2019, the Pennsylvania State Department of Education recognized Paul Robeson High School as a “High Progress” school, removing it from state’s list of academically lowest performing schools.
-Richard is recognized as the only and first ever State and National Principal of the Year in the 204-year history of the School District of Philadelphia, being named National Principal of the Year on three occasions: by the National Association of Secondary School Principals (NASSP) in 2021; by the National Alliance of Black School Educators in 2019; and by Education Dive Magazine (K-12) in 2017.
+Dr. Gordon is recognized as the only and first ever State and National Principal of the Year in the 204-year history of the School District of Philadelphia, being named National Principal of the Year on three occasions: by the National Association of Secondary School Principals (NASSP) in 2021; by the National Alliance of Black School Educators in 2019; and by Education Dive Magazine (K-12) in 2017.

 Additional honors include the 2022 National Life Group LifeChanger of the Year Award; the 2022 Phi Beta Sigma Fraternity Incorporated, Eastern Region Educator of the Year Award; the 2022 Top Educator by Marquis Who’s Who in American Education; the 2022 Schoolmen’s Club of Philadelphia Martin L. Glassman Commitment to Education Award; the 2021 6ABC Philadelphia Visions Black History Month Honoree; and the 2020 Diversity MBA Magazine Top 100 Under 50 Executive and Emerging Leaders Award.